Updated January 2024

 Learn more about the role: What it's Like to Work as an Import/Export Clerk?

-Every year, Quebec companies do billions of dollars worth of trade with countries all over the world.
-The OEC says that between July 2021 and July 2022, the value of Quebec's exports grew by more than 12 per cent, and imports increased at almost double that rate (22 per cent).
+Every year, Canadian companies do billions of dollars worth of trade with countries all over the world.
+The OEC says that between October 2022 and October 2023, the value of Canada's exports grew by $508 million.

 We found many job postings for import/export coordinators across Canada that offered salaries between $40,000 and $55,000.